 No mandatory license suspension (in some cases)

 As opposed to DUI penalties, careless driving penalties do not include a driver’s license suspension.
-But simply being arrested for a DUI may still cause the Nevada DMV to suspend the person’s license whether or not the DUI charge gets lowered to careless driving.
-The reason for this is discussed below in question 7.
+But simply being arrested for a DUI may still cause the Nevada DMV to suspend your license, whether or not the DUI charge gets lowered to careless driving.
+The reason for this is discussed below in section 7.

-Note that defendants facing felony DUI charges might be allowed to attend felony DUI Court instead of prison and have the charge reduced to a misdemeanor after completing the program.
+Note that if you are facing felony DUI charges, you might be allowed to attend felony DUI Court instead of prison and have the charge reduced to a misdemeanor after completing the program.
 Learn more about felony DUI in Nevada.

-As a misdemeanor, careless driving carries up to 6 months in jail and/or up to $1,000 in fines in Nevada – like most traffic tickets do.
-But DUI defendants who get their charge reduced to careless driving as part of a plea bargain may still have to serve standard DUI penalties.
+As a misdemeanor, careless driving carries up to 6 months in jail and/or up to $1,000 in fines in Nevada, like most traffic tickets do.
+But if you get your charge reduced to careless driving as part of a plea bargain, you may still have to serve standard DUI penalties.

 The typical penalties in Nevada for first-time misdemeanor DUI include: